SEP-Group-11/home-assistant.io/source/_integrations/google_tasks.markdown

 - **Description**: The Google Tasks *Details* field.
 - **Status**: The Google Tasks *Completed* check box corresponds to the to-do list status `needs_action` when not checked and `completed` when checked.
+- **Parent**: The parent of the task.
+This is the Google Tasks *Parent* field.
+Which is used to support subtasks.

 ## Actions